-No one likes being delayed, but they’re inevitable.
-The worst part about delays is how they’re never predictable.
+No one likes delays, but they’re inevitable.
+The worst part about delays is their unpredictability.
 The airline wants to take off just as quickly as you do, but there can be a variety of reasons why your flight is still delayed.

-What to do if your flight is delayed?
+Here’s what to do if your flight is delayed:

 1. Avoid the worst airports for flight delays